 5 popular social media platforms for teenagers and kids

-To better understand social media platforms, we’re breaking down the seven most popular social media apps that kids and teens are currently engaged in, along with some alternatives that you might not have heard about.
+To better understand social media platforms, we’re breaking down the six most popular social media apps that kids and teens are currently engaged in, along with some alternatives that you might not have heard about.

 While you grew up watching cable television, chances are your kids are going up watching YouTube.
 A 2018 study out of the U.S. found that 81 per cent of parents with kids age 11 or younger let their kids watch YouTube videos, while 34 per cent say their child watches YouTube content regularly.
 Typically, kids enjoy watching content created by vloggers, as it’s a source of creativity, inspiration and shared passions—such as crafts, make-up, or gaming.
 The site also provides an option for younger kids called YouTube Kids, with family-friendly content and enhanced parental controls.

 Instagram is all about images and video sharing.
 For example, if your kids are home all day with their cat, they’ll post it, along with the relevant hashtags (their cat may even have its own Insta account!).
 If they’re into fashion and just bought a new outfit, you’ll see photos from them at the store trying on the outfit and then at home styling it.
 The photos are usually filtered.
 Instagram is about sharing something at the moment.

 TikTok has been like a lightning bolt to social media.
 About one-third of the users are between the ages of 10-19.
 Another 30 per cent are aged 29 and under.
 What are kids doing on TikTok?
 Dancing and participating in TikTok Challenges.
 So many of the viral dances that have become mainstream have started on TikTok, and teens are usually the ones leading the way.
 TikTok has also become a hot spot for music discovery.
 There are a lot of musicians posting music and kids either reposting or dancing to those tunes.